Hi everyone, this is xFrame!

 *Please download and use the latest form available at the link below

-- At the time of photography, obtain the signature of the subject.
+- At the time of the shooting, obtain the signature of the subject.

 *The photographer should retain the signed original copy of the form, as well as have the subject retain a copy.

-- Before photography, please be sure to have the subject check the contents of the form thoroughly, and obtain their signature after they have understood it.
+- Before shooting, please be sure to have the subject check the contents of the form thoroughly, and obtain their signature after they have understood it.

-- Even if the subject is the photographer themselves, a relative, or a close friend, a Model Release is required.
-Please follow the normal procedure for submitting a Model Release.
+- Even if the subject is the photographer himself, his relative, or his close friend, a Model Release is still required.
+Please follow the common procedure for submitting a Model Release.

 - If there are multiple subjects, a Model Release is required for each individual.

-- Even if you are photographing the same subject, please obtain their signature on the Model Release after photography.
-Reusing the same Model Release for photographs with different themes or taken on different dates can potentially lead to trouble later.
+- Even if you are photographing the same subject, please obtain their signature on the Model Release after shooting.
+Reusing the same Model Release for photographs with different themes or different shooting dates can potentially lead to later problems.

 - In cases when the subject is a minor, the signature of the legal guardian is required.
 In such a case, please obtain the consent of all legal guardians.

-- In cases when the subject is deceased, please obtain the signature of the next of kin or a close relative.
+- In cases when the subject is deceased, please obtain the signature of his next of kin or his close relative.
 In the notes section of the Model Release, please indicate that the subject is deceased.

 - After uploading a photo, upload and attach the appropriate number of Model Releases on the submit page.